-- The family is invited to watch Henry race at Brooklands race.
+- The family is invited to watch Henry race at Brooklands.
 Tragically his best friend dies.
-Mary is horrified and breaks it off.
+Mary is horrified and breaks it off thinking that this could happen to Henry.
 Is this the end for Mary and Henry?

 - Mrs. Patmore devises a scheme to give Mr. Carson a lesson in wife appreciation.
 Elsie feigns an injury forcing Charlie to cook.
 Message delivered as he barely makes it through dessert, never mind clean up.

 - Mrs. Patmore’s Bed and Breakfast is now open.
 She personally cooks up a full English breakfast for her first guests.